Hello, this is Ben Lattimore from Lattimore and Friends and we are looking for a Junior Web Developer to join us!

 So, who are we?

-We work with some of London’s most exciting creative, branding and communications agencies, providing them with the best possible WordPress experience (amongst other languages).
+We work with some of the UK and USA’s most exciting creative, branding and communications agencies, providing them with the best possible WordPress, Shopify and Headless experiences.

 So, what will you do?